BenTimor/Compact-Console-Log/README.md

     console.log("2", result);
     return result;
 }).reduce((a, b) => a + b));
 ```

-We look at our console and see that our `add` function is returning `-1` every time.
-We realize that we made a mistake in the `add` function and we should have used the `+` operator instead of the `-` operator.
+Upon checking the console output, we can see that our `add` function consistently returns `-1`.
+This leads us to discover that we mistakenly used the `-` operator instead of `+`.

-But look how much code we had to write just to debug the `add` function!
-Don't forget that we need to remove these `console.log` statements once we are done debugging.
-What a pain!
+However, consider how much additional code we wrote just to debug this!
+Plus, we’ll need to remember to clean up those `console.log` statements afterward—what a hassle!

-With CCL, we can simply select the `add` function and press `Ctrl + Shift + L` to log the return value of the function to the console.
-Then it looks something like that:
+With CCL, we can simply select the `add` function and press `Ctrl + Shift + L` to log its return value easily.
+This is what it looks like:

 ```javascript
 function add(a, b) {